The "The Shack" controversy

 Have you read "The Shack"?

-...has the potential to do for our generation what John Bunyan's Pilgrim's Progress did for his.
+...has the potential to do for our generation what John Bunyan's Pilgrim's Progress did for his.— Eugene Peterson

-Also check out the following articles and video, pro and con:
+Also check out the following articles and videos, pro and con:

-First another article in support of the view of the above lense
+First an article in support of "The Shack,"

-Then an interview with the author of "The Shack" with comments pro and con.
+Then 2 interviews with the author of "The Shack" with comments pro and con.

-This author takes a more positive stance, though not going so far as to agree with Peterson (2nd talk bubble.)
+This author takes a more positive stance, though not going so far as to agree with Peterson (2nd talk bubble above.)

 Watch and listen to this interview with the "The Shack" author:

-OR read it, and comments pro and con:
+OR read this interview, and comments pro and con:

 - CARM Radio Show Podcasts: Matt Interviews author of "The Shack"